psnehas/FlaskBlog/README.md

 ## Steps to run the project:
 1. Install necessary packages as provided in requirements.txt
+2. To activate the virtual environment type in terminal: venv/Scripts/activate
 2. Run command in terminal: <br/>
     python run.py